composify-js/composify/packages/docs/pages/docs/tutorial/nextjs.md

 # Next.js Tutorial

-In this guide, we'll integrate Composify into a Next.js project using basic file-system APIs.
-We'll assume you already have a Next.js project up and running.
-If not, check out the [Next.js getting started guide](https://nextjs.org/docs/app/getting-started/) first.
+In this guide, we'll assume you already have a Next.js project up and running.
+If not, start with the [Next.js getting started guide](https://nextjs.org/docs/app/getting-started/) first.

 ## Install Composify